A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Experiments and results

 \subsubsection{Real dataset analysis}

 In parallel with the investigation of the simulated data, we report the study of the dataset whose construction has been described in Section \ref{sec: data sources}.
-In particular, we present the same type of indicators considered for the simulations; however, here we stress that multiple datasets are constructed from the original one through its random splitting into a training set ($n_{\mathrm{tr}}=664$) and a test set ($n_{\mathrm{test}}=50$).
-We generated $10$ random extraction of test sets, whose complements return the associated training sets, to evaluate averaged parameter estimates, standard errors, and predictive performance indices; $16$ quantile levels equally spaced between $0.1$ and $0.9$ are considered in this case.
+In particular, we present the same type of indicators considered for the simulations.
+However, here we stress that multiple datasets are constructed from the original one through its random splitting into a training set ($n_{\mathrm{tr}}=664$) and a test set ($n_{\mathrm{test}}=50$).
+This splitting of the dataset takes into account the imbalance of cyber vulnerability characteristics, so a smaller percentage of observations in the training set could cause the models, in principle, to miss relevant information about rare events.
+This aspect also occurs in other statistical analyses of cybersecurity \citep{Giudici2021}.

+We generated $100$ random extraction of test sets, whose complements return the associated training sets, to evaluate averaged parameter estimates, standard errors, and predictive performance indices; $16$ quantile levels equally spaced between $0.1$ and $0.9$ are considered in this case.

-We start from parameter estimates, which are shown in Table \ref{tab: estimates, real_all}: here, the whole set of variables described in Table \ref{tab: data structure} is used to implement the regression models.
+We start with parameter estimates, which are shown in Table \ref{tab: estimates, real_all}.
+Here, the whole set of variables described in Table \ref{tab: data structure} is used to implement the regression models.
 Then we restrict these models by considering only technical ($X_{\mathrm{AC}}$, $X_{\mathrm{AV}}$) and contextual (exposure, exploit) variables; the corresponding outcomes are presented in Table \ref{tab: estimates, real_Techn}.

 Moving to the performance indices, both RGA and AGR for all the regression models under examination are reported in Table \ref{tab: RGA-AGR real data}.
-In addition, we provide two graphical representations regarding the behavior of the predictive performance at different quantile levels: the boxplots in Figure \ref{fig: boxplots RGA-AGR real data} and the plots of average RGA and AGR for all the $16$ quantile levels in Figure \ref{fig: trends RGA-AGR}.
+In addition, we provide two graphical representations regarding the behaviour of the predictive performance at different quantile levels: the boxplots in Figure \ref{fig: boxplots RGA-AGR real data} and the plots of average RGA and AGR for all $16$ quantile levels in Figure \ref{fig: trends RGA-AGR}.

+In order to investigate the robustness of the analysis according to the aforementioned settings, we conducted parallel analyses with different partitionings ($n_{tr} = 574$ and $n_{test} = 140$), a different number of iterations, or scaling of the numerical regressor.
+The results and overall performance in the different scenarios are similar to those we have presented above, revealing a satisfactory robustness of the proposed approach.